 - Combine all ingredients in a small bowl and stir well.

-- When dry, remove and store in an airtight container in the refrigerator for 2 weeks or the freezer for 2 months.
+- Set aside to dry for 24 hours.
+When dry, remove and store in an airtight container in the refrigerator for 2 weeks or the freezer for 2 months.